cucumber/screenplay.js/README.md

 to build new functionality incrementally with fast feedback.

 For example, you might be working on a new requirement that allows users to log in.
-You can start by building just the server side domain logic without any HTTP or UI, and get quick feedback as you progress.
+You can start by building just the server side domain logic before you implement any of the HTTP layer or UI around it and get quick feedback as you progress.

-Then, you can run the same scenarios again, but this time swapping out your interactions with implementations that make HTTP requests or interact with a DOM - without changing any code.
+Later, you can run the same scenarios again, but this time swapping out your interactions with implementations that make HTTP requests or interact with a DOM - without changing any code.

-If you look at the [shouty example included in this repo](./features), you will see that we organized our interactions/questions in two directories:
+If you look at the [shouty example included in this repo](./features), you will see that we organized our interactions in two directories:

 ```
 features
 ├── hear_shout.feature
 └── support
     └── interactions
-        ├── direct
+        ├── dom
         │   ├── inboxMessages.ts
         │   ├── moveTo.ts
         │   └── shout.ts